-Victoria is the first state in Australia to pass voluntary assisted dying laws.
+Victoria was the first state in Australia to pass voluntary assisted dying laws.
 The Voluntary Assisted Dying Act provides a safe legal framework for people who are suffering and dying to choose the manner and timing of their death.

 What is voluntary assisted dying?